Chapter 7. Building certified container images

-Click Configure Build Service to configure your build details.
+Click Configure Build Service to set up your build details.

-- Ensure that the Red Hat Container Build is set to ON.
+- Check the Red Hat Container Build is set to ON.

 - Add your Git Source URL and optionally add your Source Code SSH Key if your git repository is protected.
 The URL can be HTML or SSH.
 SSH is required for protected git repositories.

-- Optional: Add the Context Directory if the docker build context root is not the root of the git repository.
+- Optionally, add the Context Directory if the docker build context root is not the root of the git repository.
 Otherwise, leave this field blank.

-- Set the Branch in your git repository to base the container image on.
+- Set the Branch in your git repository to base the container image.

 - Click Submit to finalize the Build Service settings.